omavashia2005/cf_ai_omavashia/README.md

     npm run start
     ```

-  The project will now be live on http://localhost:5174
+  The project will now be live _locally_ at http://localhost:5174

 ## 📖 Resources
 1. [Get an OpenAI API Key](https://platform.openai.com/docs/overview)